cakeng/ASPEN/README.md

 ## Additional Links

-Weights, pre-generated ASPEN graphs, and other files used in our paper are stored in [this Google Drive](https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing).
+Weights, pre-generated ASPEN graphs, and other files used in our paper are stored in [[this Google Drive](https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing)].

-Some of the code used are from [the Darknet Framework](https://github.com/pjreddie/darknet).
+Some of the code used is from [[the Darknet Framework](https://github.com/pjreddie/darknet)].